Definition: A primary key is a minimal set of attributes (columns) in a table that uniquely identifies tuples (rows) in that table.

 Note: In some cases an attribute alone cannot uniquely identify a record in a table, in that case we try to find a set of attributes that can uniquely identify a row in table.
 We will see the example of it after this example.

-Another example of primary key – More than one attributes
+Another example: composite key with more than one attributes

 Consider this table ORDER